rencap12/rencap12/README.md

-# Hi there! 👋 I'm Reneca
+# Hi there! 👋 I'm Reneca❗

 Welcome to my GitHub profile!
 I am passionate about software development, currently working with 💻 **Full-Stack development** and 📱 **Android Application developement**; however, I am also looking into **cybersecurity and quantitative development**.
 Here you'll find a mix of projects here that reflect what I have done.
 Feel free to explore!